How to Make Macrame Succulent Hangers

 Summer is a great time for crafting.
 When the weather gets too hot, it’s the perfect time to go indoors with a few craft supplies and a head full of crafty ideas.

 After a lot of running around, my family and I went to my hotel room to get crafty.
 We had fun with Spirographs, clay, glitter, and even macrame cord.
-We had a little photograph session in the hotel’s bathtub with a little help from my mom and sister, and now I’m going to share this little project with you.
+We had a little photograph session in the hotel’s bathtub with a bit of help from my mom and sister, and now I’m going to share this little project with you.

 Though in my tutorial, everything is laid out on a white surface, I strongly recommend working with your knots as the project hangs.
-I simply placed my steel ring over a doorknob and worked from there, moving over to take pictures as necessary.
+I placed my steel ring over a doorknob and worked from there, moving over to take pictures as necessary.
 When lying flat, things get very confusing, but when hanging, you can turn and twirl and work very quickly.

 - Macrame cord